mastrojs/mastrojs.github.io/src/content/docs/guide/setup.md

 ---
-title: "Setup: GitHub and VS Code for Web"
+title: "Setup: GitHub, VS Code and Mastro"
 ---

-The Mastro _Visual Studio Code for the Web_ extension lets your run the Mastro static site generator (SSG) right in your browser – including publishing your website to GitHub Pages for free.
+The Mastro _Visual Studio Code for the Web_ extension lets you run the Mastro static site generator (SSG) right in your browser.

+No need to install anything or mess around with the command line.
+Never wait for a slow deployment pipeline again: you'll know immediately if the generation failed for whatever reason.

+Since all the processing happens upfront, and the generated files are served from a CDN close to your users, a static site is extremely fast and secure.
+We'll be using GitHub Pages, which hosts your static site for free.

 ## Create a new _GitHub_ repository

-To make your website accessible to the whole internet, you'll need to store and publish it somewhere.
-We'll be using _GitHub Pages_ for that.
 If you want, you can buy and [configure a custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) later.
-But by default, GitHub will publish your website for free under:
+But by default, GitHub Pages will publish your website for free under:

     https://your-user-name.github.io/your-repository-name/